 State and Federal Exemptions in a Chapter 7 Bankruptcy

 However, when you file for bankruptcy, all of your property becomes property of the bankruptcy estate, including exempt property [§541(a)].
-Only property that you list in the bankruptcy petition as being exempt will possibly be exempt.
+Only property you list in the bankruptcy petition as being exempt will possibly be exempt.
 If the trustee or a creditor does not successfully challenge it within the allowed time, then it will be exempt.
 However, if you do not list the property in the bankruptcy petition as being exempt, then it will not be exempt!
-Hence, it is very important that you list all of your exempt property, which is done on Schedule C — Property Claimed as Exempt.
+Hence, it is very important that you list all of your exempt property on Schedule C — Property Claimed as Exempt.

 Exempt and Nonexempt Property

 Exempt property is property that you are either permitted to keep or to be paid the exemption value if the trustee decides to sell it.
 However, the trustee will not sell the property unless it is significantly more valuable than the exemption limit.
 Nonexempt property is property that can be taken and sold by the trustee to pay unsecured creditors.
 However, the trustee will only sell nonexempt property if the probable sale price is significantly greater than the total of sales cost, liens on the property, and your exemption amount.

 There are state exemptions and federal exemptions, but which exemptions are available to you depend on your state of domicile, which is generally where you live when you file for bankruptcy.
 Even though the bankruptcy code is federal code, the exemptions are determined by state law.
 You may be able to use federal exemptions, but only if your state allows it.

 States that allow either state or federal exemptions: